 At the year’s premier conference for small-staffed philanthropy, attend sessions, workshops, and dynamic plenaries to explore a wide range of topics in philanthropy.
 Host a gathering for other Next Gen participants, meet program alums, and step into other conference leadership roles.
 Participate in a book discussion, and spend part of the last day doing a service project out in the Philadelphia community.
 Connect with the field’s leading thinkers and doers, and choose from dozens of sessions like Impact & Evaluation, Design Thinking, Catalyzing Philanthropy, and more.

-Mentorship and Publications
+Mentorship

 Fellows will be carefully paired with a mentor—either an experienced Exponent Philanthropy member or part of our knowledgeable staff—who will support your individualized learning during the fellowship, help you achieve the objectives of your personal action plan, and serve as a trusted resource long afterward.

+Publications

 Receive Exponent Philanthropy’s top-selling publications, The Foundation Guidebook and The Trustee Handbook, our most comprehensive resources for foundation trustees and key staff.

 Faculty